 Are you an hourly employee who has earned or earns any non-discretionary extra pay (e.g. performance or spotlight awards, COVID or hazard pay) in the last three years and suspect it was or is not factored into your meal and rest break pay?

-If so, please complete the questionnaire below, send us an email at email@example.com, or give us a call at (202) 470-3520 for more information.
+If so, we would like to hear from you.
+Please complete the contact form on this page, send us an email at email@example.com, or give us a call at (202) 470-3520 for more information.
 If you qualify, an attorney will contact you to discuss the details of your potential case at no charge to you.